pminearo/graalvm_jasmine/README.md

 ## boot1.js
 You will notice that most of this file is commented out.
 This is because this file assumes that the tests are Browser, or Node.js, based.

+## JasmineRunner
+This Java class is used to build the GraalVM environment with Jasmine and then executes the tests.